systemsdk/docker-nginx-php-laravel/readme.md

 make build
 make start
 ```
-Note: Please use environment-specific commands if you need to build staging/staging environment, more details can be found using help `make help`.
+Note: Please use environment-specific commands if you need to build test/staging/prod environment, more details can be found using help `make help`.

-## Start and stop environment
+## Start and stop environment containers
 Please use next make commands in order to start and stop environment:
 ```bash
 make start